Wells Fargo CEO apologizes for comments about diversity

-NEW YORK (AP) — Wells Fargo CEO Charles Scharf is apologizing for comments he made about the difficulty of finding qualified Black executives.
+NEW YORK (AP) — Wells Fargo CEO Charles Scharf apologized Wednesday for comments he made about the difficulty of finding qualified Black executives.

-Scharf said in a memo released this week that “there is a very limited pool of black talent to recruit from” in the corporate America.
+Scharf said that “there is a very limited pool of black talent to recruit from” in the corporate America.
+The memo was written in June, but became public this week.

 The comments and similar statements made in a Zoom meeting, reported by Reuters, led to an intense backlash in Washington and on social media.

+“Perhaps it is the CEO of Wells Fargo who lacks the talent to recruit Black workers,” said Rep. Alexandra Ocasio-Cortez of New York, on Twitter.

-Scharf on Wednesday said in a prepared statement that his comments reflect “my own unconscious bias.”
+Scharf on Wednesday said in a prepared statement that his comments reflected “my own unconscious bias.”

 “There is no question Wells Fargo has to make meaningful progress to increase diverse representation,” he wrote.